SerjMartin/delivery-company/README.md

 The program is splitting equally the number of parcels between 10 drivers.
 Calculate every driver's working hours, salary, profit of the company and will push all the data to delivery_company spreadsheets.

 ## Project idea
+Project idea I got from my workplace.
+I am working in the delivery company at a moment and I thought will be helpful to use automatization program to save time, money and increase efficiency in the company.

 ## Features
 ## Technologies Used
 ## Testing